antler-hat/devolume/README.md

 ## Usage

-1. Launch Ejector from your Applications folder
+1. Launch Ejector from your Applications folder.
-2. Select an external volume from the list
-3. View the processes that are using the volume
+2. The app will immediately scan and eject any external drives that are safe to remove.
+3. If some drives are still in use, you'll see a single list of the blocking processes along with the volume each one is using.
-4. Select the processes you want to terminate
+4. Leave the processes you want to terminate selected and click **End processes**.
-5. Click "End Processes" to terminate the selected processes
-6. Once all processes are terminated, you can safely eject the volume
+5. When all blocking processes are gone, Ejector automatically retries the ejection and confirms when every selected drive is safe to unplug.

 ## Building from Source